 \subsubsection{Overall comparisons of the classifiers}

-Fig \ref{fig:CompClassify} portrays that the overall performance of the classifiers over pathologies was similar.
-Among the non-Ensemble models, DenseNet161 performed the best concerning all metrics.
-Although InceptionResNetV2 was the most complex model among all, it produced the worst recall, which implies the ability of the model to find the pathology affected cases was poor compared to the less complex models.
-ResNet18 was the least complex model among the non-Ensemble classifiers and it ranked second after DenseNet161 with respect to micro F1.
-The Ensemble produced the best results and minimum variance as portrayed in Table \ref{tab:micro} over the 5-fold cross-validation.
+Fig.~\ref{fig:CompClassify} shows that the overall performance of the classifiers over pathologies was similar.
+Among the non-Ensemble models, DenseNet161 performed the best in all metrics.
+Although InceptionResNetV2 was the most complex model among all, it yielded the poorest recall, which implies that the ability of the model to find pathology-affected cases was poor compared to less complex models.
+ResNet18 was the least complex model among the non-Ensemble classifiers, ranking second to DenseNet161 with respect to micro F1.
+The ensemble produced the best results and the minimum variance as presented in Table \ref{tab:micro} in the 5-fold cross-validation.

 Another interesting observation that could be made is regarding inactive feature maps (dead neurons).
 DenseNet161 had the highest percentage of such feature maps - as high as 99.22\% for the middle layer.
 Although InceptionResNetv2 was the most complex, it had fewer inactive feature maps than DeseNet161.
 ResNets, the least complex models in this study, had the lowest percentage of inactive feature maps (48.44\% and 60.16\% for the middle layers of ResNet18 and ResNet34, respectively).